tvondra/pg_vault/README.md

 The extension is not:

 * _a replacement for pgcrypto_ - The extension does not implement
-  any sort of crypto algorithmsm, it completely relies on pgcrypto in this respect.
+  any sort of crypto algorithms, it completely relies on pgcrypto in this respect.

 * _a magical box protecting the keys_ - It's not a replacement for